dataheld/nullkomma/README.md

 ## Installing

 > \[!NOTE\]
+> This is not another flake or development framework.
+> It is much less; just the set of composable nix flakes and modules that I use for my projects.

+> \[!TIP\]
 > This is the software you need to have on your _system_.
 > All project-specific software is handled automatically.